-Grotto Falls trail is a kid friendly hike in Great Smoky Mountains National Park that is under 3 miles round trip.
+Grotto Falls trail is a family friendly hike in Great Smoky Mountains National Park that is under 3 miles round trip.
 The views are gorgeous, with at least 3 stream crossings along the way.
 The end point is the fabulous Grotto Falls which has the unique distinction of being the only waterfall in the Smokies that you are able to walk behind.
 It really doesn’t get cooler than that!

-Grotto Falls Hiking Trail
+Grotto Falls Hiking Trail in The Smoky Mountains

 The trail is located along the Roaring Fork Motor Nature Trail, just outside of Gatlinburg.
 After you enter the driving trail, continue around the loop until you see the directional signs for Grotto Falls.
 Follow the signs to the designated parking area.
 Although there is no official picnic area, there are public restrooms, equip with hand sanitizer, in the parking lot.

 For the majority of the trail, the ground is fairly level which makes the hike pleasant for both kids and adults.
 If your’re looking to work the glutes, this hike is not for you.
 When there is an incline, it tends to be gradual and relatively brief.
 If you do get tired, there are plenty of fallen trees along the path for resting.
 My soon-to-be-sister-in-law had my son in the carrier and only stopped a couple times.